philosophy of mind, philosophy of science, philosophy of language, metaphysics, neuroethics, media ethics

 Dr. Figdor's primary research areas are philosophy of mind, cognitive science, and neuroscience, philosophy of science, philosophy of language, and metaphysics, plus neuroethics and media ethics.
 Her current research focuses on the use of psychological terms throughout biology, a topic at the intersection of philosophy language, mind, and science.
 She is also working on projects in mechanistic explanation, the relation between psychology and moral status, and the epistemology of journalism.

-- Pieces of Mind: The Proper Domain of Psychological Predicates (Oxford University Press, forthcoming).
+- Pieces of Mind: The Proper Domain of Psychological Predicates (Oxford University Press, 2018).

 - The Rise of Cognitive Science (forthcoming).
 In A. Kind, ed., Philosophy of Mind in the 20 and 21st Centuries.
 Routledge.

 - Experimental Philosophy and the Underrepresentation of Women in Philosophy (forthcoming).
 With Matthew Drabek.
 In W. Buckwalter and J. Sytsma, eds., A Companion to Experimental Philosophy, Wiley-Blackwell).